farmovit/QSignalRecorder/README.md

 - Qt 5.X

 #### Usage
-Let's assume you implement some QObject class that represents your business logic and emits some signals:
+Let's assume you implemented some QObject class that represents your business logic and emits some signals:

 ```c++
 class BusinessLogic: public QObject